0xPARC/0xparc-intro-book/src/plonk.typ

 But there are some situations in which Penny still wants to prove this without actually revealing the common values of the polynomial for any $z in S$.
-Even when $S$ is a single number (i.e. Penny wants to show $P_1$ and $P_2$ agree on a single value without revealing it), it's not obvious how to do this.
+Even when $S$ is a single number (i.e. Penny wants to show $P_1$ and $P_2$ agree on a single value without revealing the common value), it's not obvious how to do this.

 Well, it turns out we can basically employ the same technique as in @kzg.
 Penny just needs to show is that $P_1-P_2$